Philip Martin (Neighbours): Reception

 For his portrayal of Philip, Rawlings was nominated for "Best Supporting Actor" at the 1997 Inside Soap Awards.
 The BBC said Philip's most notable moment was "Coping with Julie's death after she fell off a roof."
 In 2010, to celebrate Neighbours 25th anniversary Sky, a British satellite broadcasting company, profiled twenty-five characters of which they believed were the most memorable in the series history.
-Phillip is in the list and describing him they state: "Nice?
+Philip is in the list and describing him they state: "Nice?
 Yes.
 Down on his luck?
 Of course.
 Cuddly Phil was an upbeat family man, but unfortunately that family included his manipulative son Michael (when he wasn't in 'juvvie', of course), shrieking harpy of a wife Julie, and not-at-all-needy Debbie and Hannah.
 Life got better for everyone after Julie died, even when he had to contend with new wife Ruth.
 With his ability to smile through whatever scrunchie-based arguments his daughters seemed to get into on a daily basis, Phil embodied the gloriously happy-go-lucky period of Neighbours in the mid-nineties."

+In July 1995, a What's on TV critic was sympathetic towards Philip's troubles.
+They assessed that Debbie required therapy, Michael left for the outback and Julie died suspiciously.
+They opined that following these events, "few could blame" Philip "for going off the rails", which he did in "spectacular fashion".
+They concluded that "super gran Helen Daniels" would be his likely saviour.
 Adam Beresford from HuffPost branded the character Julie's "terminally dull husband".
+After his brief 2022 return, Stephen Patterson from Metro dubbed Philip a "Neighbours legend" and called his return a "blink-and-you’ll-miss-it moment".